• Skip to primary navigation

 • Into a large mixing bowl, add the tofu mixture and broccoli mixture.
 Stir to combine.

 • Pour the entire mixture into an 11" greased baking pan.
-Bake 35 minutes, until frittata is set.
+Bake 35 minutes, until frittata is set then slice and serve.

 Nutrition